Trust vs. POD & TOD

 And remember, when you die, the joint assets pass to the survivor and then to the survivor’s heirs, effectively disinheriting your family.
 Moreover, your liability exposure increases with joint tenancy.
 Any creditors (divorce, IRS, personal injury, bankruptcy) of any joint tenant can reach the entire asset; not just the joint tenant’s portion.

 Much like most online documents, POD and TOD offer no creditor protection for the inheritance.
 Lawsuits, nursing homes, divorce and other creditors commonly take inheritances away from unsuspecting heirs.
 CompleteMyEstatePlan.com constantly updates their documents to make sure you have the highest quality and most up-to-date asset protection provisions in your trust; ensuring your gift to your heirs is safe and secure for years to come.
+Our customer support can guide you through the simple process of setting up your estate plan.

 Should we wait until one spouse dies to set up a trust?